 - Touchpoint Audit — Audit all of your consumer touchpoints and make a list.
 Facebook, Twitter, Instagram, email, catalogs, mailers, Pinterest, paid social ads, pre-roll, OTT, website, etc. — wherever your offers can be seen, make sure you have creative to support the promotion in all channels and are ready to change them out throughout the season.
 Everything works together, and there can be no gaps.

-- Communicate the Last Shipping Day and Countdown — Whatever your client’s last day to ship for Christmas arrival will be must be clear and always present on your site.
+- Communicate the Last Shipping Day and Countdown — Whatever your client’s last day to ship for Christmas arrival will be, that must be clear and always present on your site.
 Use pop-ups, messages inside of shopping carts and whatever other means you can to make sure shoppers know.

 - Analyze and Optimize — The beauty of digital marketing is that we can track everything we do and then adjust, shift, and change our strategy and tactics on a dime.
 To do this, we have to have all of our pixels, tracking codes and analytics set up in advance and then have a system to analyze results in real time so that we can improve results with tweaks as we go.
 In some cases, we will take advantage of artificial intelligence engines to do this, and in other cases, we will use human analysis.
 Suffice it to say that you need your analytics set up properly to maximize results.

-I hope this list helps you get your head around your holiday sales this season and next.
-Most importantly, get outside and enjoy the great outdoors, and if you can, take a young person with you.
+We hope this list helps you get your head around your holiday sales this season and next.
+Most importantly, get outside and enjoy the great outdoors — and if you can, take a young person with you.
 Contact us if we can help you with your ecommerce holiday campaign.